 If your vocal cord paralysis symptoms don't fully recover on their own, surgical treatments may be offered to improve your ability to speak and to swallow.

 Surgical options include:

 - Bulk injection.
 Paralysis of the nerve to your vocal cord will probably leave the vocal cord muscle thin and weak.
 To add bulk to a paralyzed vocal cord, a doctor who specializes in disorders of the larynx (laryngologist) may inject your vocal cord with a substance such as body fat, collagen or another approved filler substance.
 This added bulk brings the affected vocal cord closer to the middle of your voice box so that the opposite functioning and moving vocal cord can make closer contact with the paralyzed cord when you speak, swallow or cough.

 - Structural implants.
 Instead of using a bulk injection, this procedure — known as thyroplasty, medialization laryngoplasty or laryngeal framework surgery — relies on the use of an implant in the larynx to reposition the vocal cord.
 Rarely, people who have this surgery may need to have a second surgery to reposition the implant.

 - Vocal cord repositioning.
 In this procedure, a surgeon moves a window of your own tissue from the outside of your voice box inward, pushing the paralyzed vocal cord toward the middle of your voice box.
 This allows your unimpaired vocal cord to better vibrate against its paralyzed partner.

-Linking the vocal cords to an alternative source of electrical stimulation — perhaps a nerve from another part of the body or a device similar to a cardiac pacemaker — may restore opening and closing of the vocal cords.
+Linking the vocal cords to another source of electrical stimulation — perhaps a nerve from another part of the body or a device similar to a cardiac pacemaker — may restore opening and closing of the vocal cords that can't move.
 Researchers continue to study this and other options.

 Coping and support